-A significant 18th century military camp (DU026-127) was established in Laughanstown and Cherrywood townlands as a result of the Napoleonic threat.
+During this period a significant 18th century military camp (DU026-127) was established in Laughanstown and Cherrywood townlands as a result of the Napoleonic threat.
 John Ferrars (1796) depicted two uniform lines of tents/huts east of Tully church and west of the Shanganagh River and village of Loughlinstown.
 Following the closure of the camp the land was returned to agricultural use and all trace of the former buildings removed.
 The zone of archaeological potential (ZAP) for the camp covers a large area extending into the proposed development area from the south, although the camp itself may have covered a broader area than that defined by the ZAP.
-Numerous programmes of investigation have indicated that the camp was heavily truncated and disturbed following closure, by centuries of agricultural activity and the construction of the railway.
+Numerous programmes of archaeological investigation have indicated that the camp was heavily truncated and disturbed following closure, by agricultural activity and the construction of the railway.
 Middens of domestic waste and scattered finds of militaria in the topsoil are the main indicators of the camp occupation.
-Monitoring of topsoil stripping lead to the identification and excavation of a military kitchen during 2003 (McQuade 2003a, Licence Ref.: 03E0839; McQuade 2003c, Licence Ref.: 03E1471).
+Monitoring of topsoil stripping led to the identification and excavation of a military kitchen during 2003 (McQuade 2003a, Licence No. 03E0839; McQuade 2003c, Licence No. 03E1471).
 The remains of a further potential military kitchen site were identified during testing c.
-420m southwest of the proposed development area in 2016 (McIlreavy and Tobin 2016a, Registration No. E004640).
+256m south of the proposed development area in 2016 (McIlreavy and Tobin 2016a, Registration No. E004640).

 A number of metal detection surveys in the Tully area have been carried out during recent archaeological investigations.
-These have revealed the main material culture that survives with a direct association with the camp.
+These have revealed that some material culture survives within the topsoil layers that possess a direct association with the camp.
 Artefacts recovered include military buttons, musket shot and tokens along with clay pipe fragments, glass bottles and a range of 18th century artefacts.
 These have been recovered from the topsoil and plough zone throughout the SDZ, suggesting that the surrounding fields were used for practice of tactical manoeuvres.